seoyeoh1/AnnoyingAd-Classifier/README.md

 I conducted research on examining the negative effect of annoying ads on website popularity.
 (accepted to the 2021 American Marketing Association Winter Academic Conference as competitive paper)

-Code is organized as follows:
+*Code is organized as follows:*

-  data_collection: I crawled 600 ads manually from randomly selected sites
+* data_collection: I crawled 600 ads manually from randomly selected sites

-  model: preprocessing data, training and exporting classification model (Random Forest)
+* model: preprocessing data, training and exporting classification model (Random Forest)

-  ad_classifier_application.py: application of classifier
+* ad_classifier_application.py: model application
                                 - automatic framework for detecting, categorizing, and counting annoying/acceptable ads when accessing a site